Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne: London homes

-Prior to 1906 Lord Strathmore and his family used a flat in Grosvenor Gardens as their London residence; following his succession to the Earldom in 1904, in 1906 he acquired the lease of a large townhouse at No. 20 St James's Square from Sir Watkin Williams-Wynn, 7th Bt, which remained as the family's London residence until 1920.
+Prior to 1906 Lord Strathmore and his family used a flat in Grosvenor Gardens as their London residence; following his succession to the Earldom in 1904, in 1906 he acquired the lease of a large townhouse at No. 20 St James's Square from Sir Watkin Williams-Wynn, 7th Baronet, which remained as the family's London residence until 1920.
 Strathmore was elected as one of the Trustees of St James's Square in 1908.
-A temporary lease was then taken over a house in Eaton Square, and by April 1921 a lease of 17 Bruton Street, Mayfair had been acquired and renovations were underway in preparation for the Bowes-Lyon family's occupation of the house.
+A temporary lease was then taken over a house in Eaton Square, and by April 1921 a lease of 17 Bruton Street, Mayfair, had been acquired and renovations were underway in preparation for the Bowes-Lyon family's occupation of the house.
 The family were residing at Bruton Street when in London by March 1922.
 Strathmore sold the lease of 17 Bruton Street in early 1929; the Evening Standard reported on 26 March that the Strathmores would vacate the property in mid-April of that year, and that the reported purchase price of the house's freehold was £26,000.

 By January 1930 Lord and Lady Strathmore had taken a new London residence at No. 84 Eaton Square, which they continued to occupy until Lady Strathmore's death in 1938.
 During the late 1930s Lord Strathmore also leased an apartment in Cumberland Mansions, Marylebone.